Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Book your Lisbon flight

-You know the cheapest months, the best airline and the smarter airport.
+You know the cheapest months, the best airline and the smarter airport — everything that turned our €44 click into a €23 one.
 The only thing left is the part that pays for itself: prices on this corridor change every day, and the €19 seats vanish fast.
 Run a live search now and grab your fare before it moves.

 Find your cheapest Paris to Lisbon flight now